Karoline-S/holbertonschool-low_level_programming/0x08-recursion/README.md

 # C Programming - Recursion #
 ## Holberton School Founcations ##

+REQUIREMENTS: all loops are prohibited and the  standard library is unavailable.

  **Mandatory Tasks**

 0. Write a function that prints a string followed by a new line.
 Reference function: puts.